rather-labs/rather-cake-pay/hardhat/README.md

 # Rather Cake Pay - Hardhat Project

-This is a Hardhat project for deploying Solidity smart contracts using Hardhat Ignition.
+This is a Hardhat project for deploying Solidity smart contracts using Hardhat.

 ## Quick Start